ionicstraw/WeShouldGetThisDomain-DoesJasonEverKnowWhatHesTalkingAbout-AndPreciselyCriticizeHisEntireCareer/README.md

 we should pour our experience, and creativity and all of our frustrations with these people in a creative outlet that warns people that this is whats out there, this is what happens if you are not qualified in your field you cause so much damage bc u dunno what youre doing, and it should warn universities to not hire people like jason, ever

+LETS VIBE CODE A CLINICAL BIOINFORMATICS PIPELINE YAY WHAT COULD POSSIBLY GO WRONG ... omg omg omg what is going on in the world ... absolute fking GARBAGE

 # let's do this 2026